 - Gail Stuart (NHS'71) is dean of the College of Nursing at the Medical University of South Carolina.

-- Joyce Fitzpatrick (NHS'66, H'90) served as dean of the Frances Payne Bolton School of Nursing at Case Western Reserve University and is current chair of the American Nurses Foundation board of trustees.
+- Joyce Fitzpatrick (NHS'66, H'90) served as dean of the Frances Payne Bolton School of Nursing at Case Western Reserve University and is past chair of the American Nurses Foundation board of trustees.